Skip to main content

 Nonprofits are expected to meet a minimum transparency floor meaningful for donors, while allowing selective disclosure patterns as needed for beneficiary safety.

-4.3 Optional future extension: recognized sub chains
+4.3 Optional future extension: private execution zones

 5. Operations, accounting events, and views